-Whilst the highest temperature can reach up to 40 degrees celsius in summer (Dec-Feb), the temperature falls below zero during the colder months (June-Aug).
-Light to moderate snow falls even occur during extreme colder seasons.
+Whilst the highest temperature can reach up to 40 degrees Celsius in summer (Dec-Feb), the temperature falls below zero during the colder months (June-Aug).
+Light to moderate snowfalls even occurs during extreme colder seasons.

 Dandenong Ranges 7 Day & Tomorrow National Park Weather Forecast

 The weather in summer fluctuates but showers are rare.
 However, the overall weather in the Dandenong Ranges is comparatively cooler than other cities and towns across Victoria, this is due to its height above sea level.
 However, the weather in summer can be very hot and visitors are reminded to check local bushfire warnings with Parks Victoria before entering any of the national parks.
 The weather in winter (June-Aug) can be rainy and cold, so bushwalking is not a popular activity during these months.